skrey/yellow-extensions/source/command/README.md

 Building static website at the command line:

 `php yellow.php build`
-`php yellow.php build public /wiki/`
-`php yellow.php build public /blog/`

 Checking static website for broken links at the command line:

 `php yellow.php check`
-`php yellow.php check public /wiki/`
-`php yellow.php check public /blog/`

-Cleaning static website and files at the command line:
+Cleaning static website and other files at the command line:

 `php yellow.php clean`
-`php yellow.php clean public /wiki/`
-`php yellow.php clean public /blog/`

 Using the command line, overview of available commands: